Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Discussion

 As for summary fine-tuning, we suspect that if one treats the learned kernel function as fixed, then theoretical analysis should be possible although the theory would not say anything about the learned kernel function.
 Of course, the theory that we have presented does not say anything about the learned kernel function either since we treat the base neural net as a black box.
-Future work could consider the case when the base neural net is chosen from a specific family (e.g., a multilayer perceptron with ReLU activations), which could lead to a more nuanced theoretical guarantee (for instance, this is done by \citet{zhong2021deep,zhong2022deep} for other deep survival analysis models).
+Future work could consider the case when the base neural net is chosen from a specific family (e.g., a multilayer perceptron with ReLU activations), which could lead to a more nuanced theoretical guarantee (such as what is done by \citet{zhong2021deep,zhong2022deep} for other deep survival analysis models, although as we already pointed out, their analysis requires some impractical assumptions on the neural net family).

+A separate issue related to the theory is whether it is possible to come up with diagnostics that could be practically computed for any learned embedding space to assess to what extent it satisfies the theoretical assumptions relating the embedding space to survival and censoring times.
+As far as we are aware, there is no existing way to do this even if the neural net is the identity function so that the embedding space is just the raw feature space.

+\paragraph{Better handling small datasets} Survival kernets are inherently nonparametric.
+They make predictions using all the training data, possibly with some compression.
+We saw in the experimental results that survival kernets do not work as well as several baselines on the smallest dataset tested (\textsc{rotterdam/gbsg}), for which one possible explanation is that for this dataset, the proportional hazards assumption is reasonable.
+A future research direction could be to figure out how to combine survival kernets with a parametric model so that when there are too few data points, we mostly use the parametric model (which could, for instance, use a proportional hazards assumption or an accelerated failure time assumption), and as more data become available, we gradually transition to taking a nonparametric approach.
+Figuring out a seamless way to do this transition could be an interesting research direction to explore.

+\paragraph{Better handling low-dimensional structure} The \textsc{kkbox} dataset has a somewhat peculiar structure not present in the other datasets we considered: the observed survival times for \textsc{kkbox} are always integers in the set $\{1,2,\dots,759\}$; even though there are close to 3 million data points, the number of unique observed times is exactly 759.
+The number of unique observed times divided by the total number of data points is equal to 0.000270.
+In contrast, this ratio is significantly higher for all the other datasets considered: the ratio is equal to 0.551 for the \textsc{rotterdam/gbsg} dataset, 0.193 for the \textsc{support} dataset, and 0.149 for the \textsc{unos} dataset.
+Put another way, the \textsc{kkbox} dataset has a significantly smaller time grid needed to represent observed times, which could be thought of as some low-dimensional structure in time.
+Of course, there could separately be low-dimensional structure present in the feature vectors themselves.